jiasli/azure-cli-spec/az-configure.md

 az config remove ...
 ```

+By using `config`, we can start from scratch and introduce new features without making breaking changes.

 ## Support section

 However, as Azure CLI doesn't support positional arguments, the config entry has to be prefixed by a parameter name like `--name`.